peterdsharpe/physicsnemo-cfd/README.md

 pip install .
 ```

-To get access to GPU accelerated functionalities from this repo when installing
+To get access to GPU-accelerated functionalities from this repository when installing
-in a conda or a custom python environment please run below commands.
+in a conda or custom Python environment, please run the commands below.

 If you are using the [PhysicsNeMo container](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/physicsnemo/containers/physicsnemo),
-the GPU specific dependencies are pre-installed, hence this additional step is
+the GPU-specific dependencies are pre-installed, so this additional step is
 not required.

 ```bash